ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Experiments

 \subsection{Instruction Dataset for Infographic Chart Understanding}

 In this experiment, we construct an instruction dataset with \dataset{} to enhance model capabilities on infographic chart understanding.
-We validate its usefulness by fine-tuning two open-source LVLMs, demonstrating clear improvements on both public benchmarks and our independent evaluation set.
+We validate its usefulness by fine-tuning two open-source LVLMs, demonstrating improvements on both public benchmarks and our independent evaluation set.

-\mypara{Dataset construction} To improve LVLMs' data comprehension and visual understanding of infographic charts, we construct an instruction dataset comprising 443,455 question-answer pairs based on 70,248 charts randomly sampled from \dataset{}.
+\mypara{Dataset construction} To improve LVLMs' data comprehension and visual understanding of infographic charts, we construct an instruction dataset comprising 443,455 question-answer pairs based on 70,248 charts sampled from \dataset{}, ensuring balanced coverage of diverse chart types for better fine-tuning performance.
 The questions are classified into three types: 1) \textbf{Text-based reasoning}.
-We incorporate well-established question types from prior work, including open-form questions~\cite{masry2025chartqapro} and template-based questions~\cite{meng2024chartassisstant}.
+We incorporate well-established question types from prior work, including open-form questions~\citep{masry2025chartqapro} and template-based questions~\citep{meng2024chartassisstant}.
 These questions cover data identification (DI), data comparison (DC), data extraction with condition (DEC), and fact checking (FC).
 2) \textbf{Visual-element-based reasoning}.
 We extend beyond purely text-based reasoning questions by incorporating visual elements from charts, such as icons (\eg, ``What was the wine export value of \franceflag{} in 2024?'').
-These questions require models to associate visual elements with their corresponding data values, thus testing their ability to conduct more complex cross-modal reasoning~\cite{lin2025infochartqa}.
+These questions require models to associate visual elements with their corresponding data values, thus testing their ability to conduct more complex cross-modal reasoning~\citep{lin2025infochartqa}.
 3) \textbf{Visual understanding}.
 This type includes style detection (SD), visual encoding analysis (VEA, \eg, ``What data dimension is encoded using different colors in this infographic chart?''), and chart classification (CC).
-The three types of questions evaluate a model's ability to interpret visual design elements and underlying structural representations of the data.
-Detailed prompts and methods for generating question-answer pairs are provided in Supp.~\ref{sec:prompt_vqa}.
-We also construct an independent, human-verified evaluation set containing 2,176 charts with 4,975 question-answer pairs for systematic evaluation.
+The three types of questions evaluate a model's ability to interpret visual elements and underlying structural representations of the data.
+Detailed prompts and methods for generating question-answer pairs are provided in Appendix~\ref{supp:prompt-understanding}.
+Moreover, we construct an independent, human-verified evaluation set containing 2,176 \yukai{synthetic} charts with 4,975 question-answer pairs. \yukai{We focus on synthetic charts here, as they provide bounding-box annotations that enable visual-element-based reasoning questions.}